Vendredi 26 septembre - Matinée

 Descriptif à venir.

-Delphine DESTOUMIEUX-GARZON (Ifremer)
+Delphine DESTOUMIEUX-GARZON (Ifremer, CNRS, Montpellier)

 - Resistance and Virulence in Vibrio from European Coastal Environments: Impacts of Seasonal Variations and Climate Change